kdleezy/-llm-music-composer-docs/README.md

 # Compose Music with Text Prompts – LLM + Python + ABC Notation

 This repo shows you how to compose chord progressions with [Claude 3.7 Sonnet](https://docs.anthropic.com/en/docs/welcome).
 You prompt the model like "Write a chord progression in C major in ¾ time," and it returns music in ABC notation or "folk notation."
-Here's a [quick tutorial on ABC notation](https://notabc.app/abc/basics/) if you want to learn more about folk notation.
+Here's a [quick tutorial on ABC notation](https://notabc.app/abc/basics/) if you want to learn more.

 Try it in Google Colab or run the scripts locally.